 Healthcare associated infection remains high on the media and political agenda, being seen as a visible and unambiguous indicator of quality and safety of patient care.
 The infection prevention agenda faces many challenges including the ever increasing threat from antimicrobial resistant micro-organisms, growing service development, national guidelines and targets/outcomes.
+The Secretary for Health has launched an important ambition to reduce Gram negative blood stream infections by 50% by 2021.

 The IP Team do not work in isolation; the successes over the last year are due to the commitment to infection prevention that is demonstrated at all levels within the organisation.
 It is crucial that this commitment continues to ensure that high standards are maintained.
 I would like to thank everyone for the part they played in achieving and sustaining the significant reductions in avoidable infections, and improving safety for our patients.
-The emphasis continues to be on sustaining and improving outcomes for 2016-2017.
+The emphasis continues to be on sustaining and improving outcomes for 2017-2018.